JKC-Codes/jkc-codes.github.io/site/Markup/posts/Eliminating Navigation Menu Flashes.md

 </ul>

 ## Solutions

 Here are the solutions I considered.
 If you have your own solution that I didn't think of [let me know on Twitter](https://twitter.com/intent/tweet?screen_name=jkc_codes).

 ### Do Nothing
 It may feel bad to leave a known bug in my code but I have a website that gets perfect scores on lighthouse metrics including a cumulative layout shift score of 0 and the problem is only noticeable on super slow connections.
 If a solution would cause side effects that outweigh this minor inconvenience then doing nothing would be the better option.

 ### Closed By Default
 If the problem was the menu being open when it should be closed, having it closed by default would solve the problem, right?
 Unfortunately, the menu would be permanently closed if JavaScript failed to load and therefore navigating my site would be almost impossible.

 ### `<noscript>` Element
 The [`<noscript>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/noscript) allows you to insert HTML if JavaScript can't function.
 So I could close the menu by default but open it using `<noscript>` if JavaScript was unavailable.
 This sounded like the perfect solution&hellip; until I read the description on MDN more carefully: <q cite="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/noscript">The HTML `<noscript>` element defines a section of HTML to be inserted if a script type on the page is unsupported or if scripting is currently turned off in the browser</q>.

 The description only specifies JavaScript being unsupported or turned off. **`<noscript>` doesn't work if JavaScript fails to load due to a connection error**.
 Being realistic, barely anyone is going to turn off JavaScript these days ([excluding Heydon Pickering](https://heydonworks.com/)) but plenty of people are going to have errors from a bad mobile connection.

 ### Inline The JavaScript
 Placing a `script` element inline with my HTML would ensure that JavaScript can't fail to load due to a connection error.
-Combined with a `noscript` element and closing the menu by default it would meet all four of my requirements.
+Combined with closing the menu by default and a `noscript` element to open it if JavaScript is unsupported it would meet all four of my requirements.
 The only problem with this approach is that the JavaScript file can no longer be cached by the browser.

-As someone who was on a pay as you go mobile plan for most of my life (and probably should still be on one) I have an unhealthy aversion to unnecessary downloads.
+As someone who was on a pay as you go mobile plan for most of my life (and probably should still be on one) I have an unhealthy aversion to unnecessary downloads but honestly, the JavaScript for my navigation menu is only around 100 lines unminified and minified it's less than 2.5kb.
+Not being able to cache 2.5kb of code is better than seeing the open menu on each page load.

 ### Checkbox Input
 Using an [`input` element with a `type="checkbox"` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/checkbox) gives us access to the `checked` attribute whenever it's selected.
 Unlike a `button` element this means that we can determine whether the menu is open without any JavaScript.
 The code would go something like this: